Introduction: Slow and Easy Trek in Langtang.

 In conclusion, altitude sickness is a frequent ailment that can develop while traveling to high elevations.
 To lessen the danger of AMS on the Langtang trip, it is critical to gently ascend, remain hydrated, rest frequently, take medicine, and descend if symptoms become severe.

 The Langtang walk provides modest but decent lodging and restroom facilities along the way.
 Teahouses or lodges are often modest, with communal dormitory-style rooms with bunk beds or individual rooms with a shared bathroom.

-Teahouses normally give a bucket of hot water for a brief wash, and shower facilities may be available for a fee in some teahouses.
+Teahouses offer solar rain shower and gas geyser shower facilities for a small fee in teahouses.
 It is crucial to note, however, that the supply of hot water and shower facilities varies and may not be accessible at higher altitudes.